Hubert Humphrey 1968 presidential campaign: Democratic National Convention

 Humphrey won the party's nomination on the first ballot after a two-hour debate among delegates the next day, defeating McCarthy 1759.25 to 601.
 McGovern finished in third with 146.5, and gave a lukewarm endorsement of Humphrey, asking him to be "his own man".
 McCarthy refused to make an endorsement, although he privately confided to Humphrey that his supporters would not understand if he immediately showed his support.
 Humphrey also narrowly won the party plank in support of the Vietnam War, although his officials pleaded with Johnson to accept a compromise with the doves, which he refused.
 The results caused the protests to intensify, prompting the use of tear gas, which Humphrey could smell in his hotel room.
 He also received six death threats.
 The tactics used to quell the protests were criticized by certain Democrats as being excessive.
 During his acceptance speech, Humphrey tried to unify the party, stating "the policies of tomorrow need not be limited to the policies of yesterday."
 He asked former Republican candidate Nelson Rockefeller to be his running mate, but he declined.
 Several other names were mentioned to Humphrey during the convention.
-Texas Governor John Connally was suggested by a delegation of southern Democratic governors, but the Governor himself suggested Vietnam ambassador Cyrus Vance.
+Texas Governor John Connally was suggested by a delegation of southern Democratic governors, but the Governor himself suggested former Deputy Secretary of Defense Cyrus Vance.
 O'Brien and Fred Harris appeared to suggest themselves for the position, and adviser Connell also suggested Harris, although Max Kampelman favored former Peace Corps director Sargent Shriver.
 Humphrey instead decided on senator and former governor Edmund Muskie of Maine, who had been his preferred choice.
 Observers noted the selection of the Senator, active in civil rights and labor and on neither side of the war issue, was a move to appeal to liberals while not upsetting establishment Democrats.
 Republican nominee Richard Nixon congratulated Humphrey on his victory as the general election campaign began.